 - You have grade 3 or 4 prolapsed internal hemorrhoids.
 Prolapse means that the hemorrhoids are falling out of the anus.
 Grade 3 prolapse occurs with a bowel movement, but you can manually push the hemorrhoid back through your anus.
 A grade 4 prolapse cannot be put back.

-- You’ve had minimally invasive doctor’s office procedures or other treatments that have not corrected the problem.
+- You’ve had minimally invasive procedures or other treatments that have not corrected the problem.

-- You have a strangulated internal hemorrhoid, which occurs when the anal sphincter traps the hemorrhoid and cuts off blood supply to the tissue.
+- You have a strangulated internal hemorrhoid.
+This occurs when the anal sphincter traps the hemorrhoid and cuts off blood supply to the tissue.

 - You have a hemorrhoid with blood clots (thrombosed external hemorrhoid) that recur after less invasive procedures.

-A hemorrhoidectomy starts with an anorectal exam under anesthesia.
-Your surgeon inserts a retractor into your anus to visualize the internal and external hemorrhoids.
+Your surgeon will insert a retractor into your anus after you have anesthesia.
+This allows your surgeon to see the hemorrhoids.
 The hemorrhoids are removed by cutting or stapling.
 Stitches are placed internally or externally.
 They are usually absorbable and do not need to be removed.
 Packing and dressings are then placed over the wounds.